 Need a book that isn’t on the shelf?
 Try Borrow Direct.
 This handy service allows you to request materials from libraries at Brown University, Cornell University, Dartmouth College, University of Pennsylvania, Princeton University, and Yale University.
 Books are usually available within four business days of placing the request and circulate for four weeks.
 (No renewals allowed.)

 Can’t remember how to format those footnotes?
 Juggling hundreds of bibliographic references?
 Then download a free copy of Endnote, a citation-management program.
 Simply click here, then follow the installation instructions.
 The library offers free training sessions for new users.
-To learn more about the library’s electronic resource workshops, click here.

 The library offers a variety of electronic resources, from full-text databases such as JSTOR to the current edition of the Oxford English Dictionary.
 Visit the E-Resources homepage for an overview of the library’s electronic resources.
 To receive regular updates on the library’s electronic resources, click here.